 With seamless updates now mandatory, you don't have to worry about an OTA update bricking your device.
 Android 11 also includes better support for 5G, and the tools baked in should give developers the ability to tailor custom experiences for when 5G is available more widely.

 Ultimately, Android 11 adds a host of useful features across the board.
-By adding more security and privacy update modules to the Play Store, Google is making sure that more devices can get these fixes without having to wait for a full system update.
+By adding more security and privacy update modules to the Play Store, Google ensures that more devices can get these fixes without waiting for a full system update.
 With 5G and foldables at the cusp of going mainstream, we're set for an entirely new set of mobile experiences, and Android 11 is at the forefront of these technologies.